-THE MAIN WAYS IN WHICH THE COURSE HAS CHANGED AS A RESULT OF STUDENT FEEDBACK:
+THE MAIN WAYS IN WHICH THE COURSE HAS CHANGED AS A RESULT OF STUDENT FEEDBACK

-- The hurdle requirement is now held as a component of module 7, rather than earlier in the course.
+The hurdle requirement is now held as a component of module 7, rather than earlier in the course.
 This change allows students more time to complete and submit the online assessment course and common e-portfolio.
-NB: The same portfolio covers both methods for which the student is enrolled. - The approach to, and components of, each assessment will be explored and modelled in more detail.
+NB: The same portfolio covers both methods for which the student is enrolled.

-STUDENT LEARNING OUTCOMES
+STUDENT LEARNING OUTCOME

-Outcome 1 Identify essential elements of the NSW Board of Studies Music Syllabus documents, and strategies to support students as they transition between stages 2 Use strong knowledge of subject content to plan and evaluate coherent, goal-oriented and challenging lessons, lesson sequences and teaching programs which will engage all students 3 Set achievable learning outcomes to match content, teaching strategies, resources and different types of assessment for a unit of work in Music 4 Provide clear directions to organise and support prepared activities and use resources 5 Assess and report on student learning in Music to all key stakeholders 6 Identify the characteristics of an effective Music teacher and the standards of professional practice in teaching, especially the attributes of Graduate teachers
+Outcome 1 Identify essential elements of the NESA Visual Arts Syllabus documents, and strategies to support students as they transition between stages 2 Use strong knowledge of subject content to plan and evaluate coherent, goal-oriented and challenging lessons, lesson sequences and teaching programs which will engage all students 3 Set achievable learning outcomes to match content, teaching strategies, resources and different types of assessment for a unit of work in Visual Arts 4 Provide clear directions to organise and support prepared activities and use resources 5 Assess and report on student learning in Visual Arts to all key stakeholders 6 Identify the characteristics of an effective Visual Arts teacher and the standards of professional practice in teaching, especially the attributes of Graduate teachers